Aage Bohr was awarded the Nobel Prize in Physics in 1975 for his work detailing the structure of the atomic nucleus.

 One of their key findings was that some of the behavior of nuclei could be explained by nuclei having different amounts of energy resulting from rotation.
 Furthermore, nuclei do not rotate as rigid objects but, instead, a surface wave travels around the nucleus.
 They also found that nuclei vibrate, changing their shape around an average value.

-At first Bohr had trouble convincing his father that the liquid-drop model should be dropped – after all, Niels Bohr was one of the liquid-drop model’s main architects – but eventually he won his father round.
+At first Bohr had trouble convincing his father that the liquid-drop model should be dropped – after all, Niels Bohr was one of the liquid-drop model’s main architects – but eventually he won his father over.

 The unified model – often called the collective model – is sometimes likened to a swarm of bees, where each bee is a neutron or proton and the swarm is the nucleus.
 The swarm acts as a single entity, even though each bee within it is moving around independently with its own, individual energy.
 In the Bohr-Mottelson model, the outside of the swarm rotates and wobbles inward and outward.